jasegehring/kite/README.md

 In this way, kallisto | bustools will effectively search the sequencing data for the Feature Barcodes and their Hamming distance = 1 neighbors.
 We find that for Feature Barcodes of moderate length (6-15bp) pre-processing is remarkably fast and the results equivalent to or better than those from traditional alignment.

-The [Vignettes directory](https://github.com/pachterlab/kite/tree/master/docs/Vignettes) contains an example Python notebook that uses `kite`, `kallisto`, `bustools`, and `ScanPy` to perform a complete feature barcoding analysis, and the results are compared with CellRanger.
+The [docs](https://github.com/pachterlab/kite/tree/master/docs/) directory contains an example Python notebook that uses `kite`, `kallisto`, `bustools`, and `ScanPy` to perform a complete feature barcoding analysis, and the results are compared with CellRanger.

 ## kite Installation
 Clone the GitHub repo and use pip to install the kite package